lorenghoh/gaussian_processes_ams_2018/Readme.md

 # Gaussian Process Poster for Oh and Austin

-* This repository contains source code to produce the figures in:
+This repository contains source code to produce the figures in:

 Oh, Gunho and P. H. Austin, 2018: Quantifying the Oscillatory Evolution of Simulated Boundary-Layer Cloud Fields Using Gaussian Processes, *15th Conference on Cloud Physics, American Meteorological Society*, Vancouver BC, Canada

+## Files
 * [Poster pdf](loh_austin_amscloud_2018.pdf)

 * The poster is split into two Jupyter notebooks